Pawel Artymowicz

 Complex Universe: an intriguing Astro-Mathematical puzzle with largely unexplored implications

-The fractal I discovered while solving the Astro-Mathematical puzzle
+The fractal I have discovered while solving the Astro-Mathematical puzzle

 7-11: A math puzzle